Immersed Virtual Element Methods for Elliptic Interface Problems in Two Dimensions: Immersed Virtual Element and Immersed Finite Element Spaces

 \section{Immersed Virtual Element and Immersed Finite Element Spaces}

 In this section, we introduce the immersed virtual element (IVE) and the immersed finite element (IFE) spaces.
-Then we describe the associated projection and interpolation operators.
-We connected them by commuting diagrams.
+Then we describe the associated projection and interpolation operators. \RG{We connect} them by commuting diagrams.